XertroV/tm-map-together/README.md

 - [ ] colored names
 - [ ] add compression to macroblocks (detect place-deletes, delete-places, repeated skin application, etc)
 - [ ] add ding on chat msg (or one that mentions your name only maybe)
+- [ ] freeblock nudging is BAAAAD
+-

+v0.1.6
 - [x] fix undo
 - [x] enable skins -- can be disabled in settings under optional features
 - [x] add one frame delay after leaving test mode